Why Do People Hate Redheads?

 The combination of my views on religions, Christianity in particular, and having blazing copper colored hair has gotten me called angry quite often.
 And even without the standpoint on religion, redheads are often accused of being angry simply because they can be fairly quick to jump up and get real loud to defend themselves in any battle, verbal or physical.

 The thing is, I am not an angry person.
 I am utterly as laid back as someone can be without sleeping.
 Nothing really riles me.
 I don't sit behind my screen and grit my teeth, worry about the woes of the world, or pound my keyboard over random idiots on the internet, and we all know there are a lot of them.

-In general, woman have always treated me far worse than men.
-There is definitely some truth in the fact that there is a lingering unspoken vibe that the bible brought into the picture, the one that assumes redheads are sexually promiscuous.
+In general, women have always treated me far worse than men.
+There is definitely some truth in the fact that there is a lingering unspoken vibe that the Bible brought into the picture, the one that assumes redheads are sexually promiscuous.
 However, it is also true that the men perpetuate this nonsense by always thinking they have to pay special attention to a redhead in the room, likely annoying their girlfriends for many reasons.
-Quite bluntly, men these days seem to feel like they have to have at least one redhead under their belt, and women of all hair colors know this.
+Quite bluntly, men, these days seem to feel like they have to have at least one redhead under their belt, and women of all hair colors know this.
 It doesn't make things easy for the redheads that really don't want your boyfriend, husband, or partner.